 Cardiac enzyme studies measure the levels of enzymes and proteins that are linked with injury of the heart muscle.
-These include the enzyme creatine kinase (CK), and the proteins troponin I (TnI) and troponin T (TnT).
-Low levels of these enzymes and proteins are normally found in your blood, but if your heart muscle is injured, such as from a heart attack, the enzymes and proteins leak out of damaged heart muscle cells, and their levels in the bloodstream rise.
+The test checks for the proteins troponin I (TnI) and troponin T (TnT).
+The test might also check for an enzyme called creatine kinase (CK).
+Low levels of these proteins and enzymes are normally found in your blood, but if your heart muscle is injured, such as from a heart attack, the proteins and enzymes leak out of damaged heart muscle cells, and their levels in the bloodstream rise.

-Because some of these enzymes and proteins are also found in other body tissues, their levels in the blood may rise when those other tissues are damaged.
+Because some of these proteins and enzymes are also found in other body tissues, their levels in the blood may rise when those other tissues are damaged.
 Cardiac enzyme studies must always be compared with your symptoms, your physical examination findings, and electrocardiogram (EKG, ECG) results.

 Why It Is Done